Capital Gains Tax

 Capital Gains Tax – The Basics

-If you are a basic rate tax payer, CGT is currently charged at 18% on anything above the allowance
+If you are a basic rate tax payer, CGT is currently charged at 10% on anything above the allowance (18% for residential property)

-If you are a higher rate tax payer, CGT is currently charged at 28% on anything above the allowance
+If you are a higher rate tax payer, CGT is currently charged at 20% on anything above the allowance (28% for residential property)

 CGT can arise from selling an investment property, selling a second home, selling a business or even selling investments.